themaninthesuitcase/tmisKicad/README.md

 # themaninthesuitcase KiCad Libraries

-A collection of kicad symbols and footprints that I have made and collected.
+A collection of kicad symbols and footprints that I have made and/or collected.

-## Footprint 3D models
+## Resources used

-The footprints expect foot prints to have a variable `{TMIS_3DMODEL_DIR}` to exist.
-This should point to the root of the library ie `tmisKicad`.
+* RD901F-40-15R1.step by [Vasily Kashirin](https://grabcad.com/library/alpha-rd901f-40-15r1-1)

-This will need to be made manually Kicad using **Preferences > Configure Paths...**
+* PJ398SM.step by [Clacktronics](https://github.com/clacktronics/AudioJacks)